Why You May Need to Travel to Find Excellent Upper Limb Prosthetic Care

 So why is Angel willing to drive six hours to see us?

-Beyond specializing exclusively in upper limb prosthetics, we also have physical and occupational therapists that work full-time in each of our offices.
+Beyond specializing exclusively in upper limb prosthetics, we also have clinical therapy specialists that work full-time in each of our offices.
 These in-house therapists work with the prosthetist and the patient throughout the entire process.
 Having both the prosthetist and therapist in-house streamlines the patient’s experience by eliminating the time and trouble of multiple appointments at different locations for adjustments, therapy, and training.
 Our fully integrated treatment plan allows our patients to get comfortable with their devices sooner by learning to use them naturally and thoroughly and helps them achieve better outcomes in a shorter period of time.

 Our care model is more comprehensive than the “standard” in other ways as well: